-The following keyboard actions on Windows and Mac operating systems will be disabled while a user is browsing your site if the lock is turned on:
+The following keyboard actions on Windows and macOS operating systems will be disabled while a user is browsing your site if the lock is turned on:

-Sometimes the print screen key, abbreviated as Prscr, PRTSC, PrtScrn, Prt Scrn, or Ps/SR, is a keyboard key found on most computer keyboards.
-When pressed, the key either sends the current screen image to the computer clipboard or the computer printer depending on the operating system or software program that is currently active.
+In general, there is a print screen key found on most computer keyboards, abbreviated as Prscr, PRTSC, PrtScrn, Prt Scrn, or Ps/SR. When pressed, the key either sends the current screen image to the computer clipboard or to the active computer printer depending on the operating system or software program.

 You can disable this key for users while browsing your site with the help of this lock.

-Apple computers may be missing this key and the lock will not be active to such users.
+⚠️ IMPORTANT: Apple computers may be missing this key, and the lock will not be active to such users.